Source-Code-Wizard/Source-Code-Wizard.github.io/_posts/2024-11-18-Inheritance-vs-Composition-vs-Aggregation.md

 This demonstrates that in a composition relationship, the child objects' lifecycle is tightly coupled to the parent object.
 The parent object controls the creation, initialization, and destruction of the child objects.

-Compared to the previous example, this showcases a more complete and accurate representation of the composition design pattern in Java.

 ### Inheritance vs Composition